wilsoncollin7/EventSafe/README.md

 ## General Info

 An application that allows users to see local events that follow COVID-19 precautions, and allows users to post reviews of local businesses regarding their COVID-19 safety practices.
-When registered and signed in, the user can create events, as well as write reviews about events.
-All events are published to the dashboard, where the user can see a brief overview of each event, as well as click on the event name to see additional details.
+When registered and signed in, the user can create events, as well as write reviews about local businesses.
+All events and reviews are published to the dashboard, where the user can see a brief overview of each event, as well as click on the event name to see additional details.

 ## Technologies